 20. Night snowshoeing at Cypress

-Cypress Mountain has some awesome snowshoeing tours during the winter including some evening snowshoe tours.
-You’ll be accompanied by a guide who’ll tell you interesting facts about the area.
 Then you’ll have a stop at Hollyburn Lodge for some hot chocolate and cookies before heading back.

 21. Go on a winter’s walk around Vancouver

-It doesn’t snow much in the city but when it does it’s super pretty and walking the city becomes one of the most beautiful free thing to do in Vancouver.
-Whether it’s snowed or not a great, free thing to do in Vancouver, BC in the winter is to take a walk around our beautiful city.
+It doesn’t snow much in the city but when it does it’s super pretty and walking the city becomes one of the most beautiful free things to do in Vancouver.

 Head around the seawall, Stanley Park or Pacific Spirit and take a flask filled with hot chocolate to warm up mid-way.